-Cathy Pitt is a legal adviser who has specialised in the investment company sector for over 20 years.
-Cathy is currently a consulting Partner at CMS, a top global law firm.
+Cathy Pitt is a legal adviser who has specialised in the investment company and asset management sectors for over 20 years, specialising in governance, regulation, capital markets and mergers and acquisitions.
+Cathy is a Consultant and former Partner at CMS Cameron McKenna Nabarro Olswang LLP and is a non-executive director on the board of Baillie Gifford UK Growth Trust plc.
 Prior to this, she worked in the asset management practice of another top global law firm for almost 20 years, 8 of which as a Partner.